Last updated: 31st March 2023

-Vincent van Gogh was a renowned Dutch painter who lived and worked most of his life in The Netherlands, particularly in the southern province of Noord-Brabant.
+Vincent van Gogh was a renowned Dutch painter who lived and worked most of his life in The Netherlands, mainly in Noord-Brabant, located in the south of The Netherlands.
 However, Vincent van Gogh also lived and worked in other parts of The Netherlands.

 |Period||Town||Why live here?|